Sweets (group): 2004: "Love Like Candy Floss", Sweets

 Sweets' third single, "Love Like Candy Floss", was released on February 11, 2004 as the theme song in the commercial for Circle K's bakery.
 The song's theme was described as "falling in love with a friend."
 The music video was filmed in Nagano, making it the first of their videos to be filmed outside of a studio, and was described as "drama-like", featuring Haruna following an older man.
 The music video was featured on the television show Pop Jam for four weeks.
 On March 3, 2004, Sweets released their first mini album, Sweets.
 On June 16, 2004, they released their fourth single, a triple A-side titled "Growin' into Shinin'" / "Never Ending Story" / "Shochū Omimai Mōshiagemasu."
 The song "Growin' into Shinin' Stars" was the official cheer song for the Yomiuri Giants beginning April 2004; "Never Ending Story" was the ending theme song to the variety show Doubutsu Kisou Tenkai from April to September 2004; and "Shochū Omimai Mōshiagemasu", a cover of the Candies song of the same name, was used as the theme song for a promotional campaign.
 On November 3, 2004, Sweets released the song "Sky" as the ending theme to Genseishin Justirisers.
-By the end of the year, Sweets was voted number 1 in the magazine CD-Data.
 Later, Sweets participated in a second Christmas collaboration single with Dream and Aiko Kayō, which released on December 1, 2004.